The Essential Key to Catholic Theology:

 The list could go on and on, but I hope you get the point.
 Just as every coin has two sides, so the Catholic response to any theological question is not satisfied with either/or choices, with answers that consider only one side.
 An authentic Catholic-Christian theology always attempts to understand both sides of a reality in all its complexity, and tries to avoid overemphasizing one side while neglecting the other, which leads not only to distortions of the truth but also to unfortunate consequences in practice.

 Of course, not everything is best described in complementary pairs, but may also involve triads or more complex combinations.
-Here is a short list of some triads or "threes" that are important in Christian religion:
+Here is a short list of some triads or "threes" that are important in the Christian religion:

 God is One, but also Trinity: Father, Son, and Holy Spirit

-Prayer traditionally involves oratio, meditatio, and contemplatio
+Three traditional modes of prayer: oratio, meditatio, and contemplatio

 The communion of saints includes past, present, and future